xLightsSequencer/xLights/README.txt

    -- bug (keith)  Fix handling of white channel on DMX floods -- bug (keith)  Fix a crash when shutter channel on a DMX flood is invalid -- bug (scott)  Fix a random effects crash
-   -- bug (hearms) Fix MIDI and ARTNET timecode dont handle hours correctly 2020.20 May 17 2020
+   -- bug (hearms) Fix MIDI and ARTNET timecode don't handle hours correctly 2020.20 May 17 2020
    -- enh (keith)  Add a plugin to xSchedule to work with Remote Falcon -- enh (keith)  Add commands to xSchedule to allow buttons to play and play looped a specific step